TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

 1. `### Assignment`: A numbered list of items that describe detailed requirements or user stories that must be followed in order to complete the project.
 Replace the `A REQUIREMENT/USER STORY.` with your own requirement, then add any additional numbered requirement items.
 If an assignment is intended to have multiple lists, each list should include a level 4 heading by replacing the `#### OPTIONAL CUSTOM ASSIGNMENT HEADING` with a proper level 4 heading, otherwise this custom heading can be omitted.

 1. `#### Extra credit`: A bulleted list of items that describe any optional add-ons or user stories that might make a user's project stand out.
 Replace the `AN OPTIONAL ADD-ON/USER STORY.` text with your own add-on, then add any additional bulleted add-on items. **If the project does not have any extra credit items, remove the extra credit section from the assignment.**

+### Layout exceptions

+There are a few lessons where it does not make sense to enforce any particular heading structure, such as course intro lessons or course conclusions.
+Lessons with the following exact file names are not required to follow either of the layouts described above:

+- `how_this_course_will_work.md`
+- `conclusion.md`
+- `conclusion_full_stack_javascript.md`
+- `conclusion_ruby_on_rails.md`

 ## Headings